 If you were not confident or answered ‘no’ to any of the above questions, it’s time to review your copy.

 Turning visitors into enquiries and converting leads into bookings, you should be investing in your copywriting as much as your camera gear.
 If you’re time-poor, doubtful of your own writing skills or have a tendency to procrastinate on the hard tasks, acknowledge that copywriting is potentially an area for outsourcing.
-Why ‘wing it’ when you can leave it to an expert who can craft copy that will align with your overall business goals?
+Why ‘wing it’ when you can leave it to an expert copywriter for photographers who can craft copy that will align with your overall business goals?

 Good copywriting reflects your authentic personality, effectively communicates your business values, creates a lasting impact, and drives people to engage in the action you want them to do (e.g. send you an enquiry).